 To relieve pain from plantar fasciitis and keep it from coming back, a 3-prong approach works best:

-To make sure you're giving your aches the full support they need, find insoles that match your arch height - low, medium, high or extra high.
-Pain relief insoles for plantar fasciitis work best when they match the contours of our arch, giving you firm support across your foot.
+To make sure you're giving your aches the full support they need, find plantar fasciitis inserts that match your arch height - low, medium, high or extra high.
+Orthotic inserts for plantar fasciitis work best when they match the contours of our arch, giving you firm support across your foot.

 Plantar fasciitis is a pain, but with the right care, you can be back to doing what you love, pain free.